Ribbonlength of families of folded ribbon knots: Local geometry of folded ribbons

 Pick a width $w_0\in \mathcal{W}$.
-For any width $w$ with $0\leq w<w_0$, the ribbon is narrower, and so the double-point regions are smaller, hence $w\in\mathcal{W}$.
-We now show that we can increase the width and still stay in $\mathcal{W}$.
+We will now show that we can increase the width and still stay in $\mathcal{W}$.
 To do this, we think about the structure of the folded ribbon around the knot diagram $K$.
 From Proposition~\ref{prop:basic-geom}, and Figure~\ref{fig:basic-geom-const} (left), we know there is one rhombus (region 1) and two triangles (regions 2 and 3) of double-points of ribbon at a fold of $\kw$.
 From Corollary~\ref{cor:basic-geom}, and Figure~\ref{fig:basic-geom-const} (right), we know there are four rhombi (regions 1 through 4) of double-points of ribbon at a crossing of $\kw$.

 Since $K$ is a regular polygonal knot diagram, we know that $\R^2\setminus K$ consists of a finite number of disjoint bounded regions $A_1,\dots, A_n$.
 We can assume that $K$ does not intersect the interior of any of these regions.
 We next look at the double points of $\kw$ in each region $A_i$, as well as the unbounded component outside of $K$.
 For each of the regions $A_i$ we relabel the $k$ vertices of $\bdry A_i$ by $v_{i1}, v_{i2}, \dots, v_{ik}$ as we travel in a counter-clockwise direction around $\bdry A_i$.
 We denote the fold angle at each vertex $v_{ij}$ by $\theta_{ij}$.
 As we walk in the counter-clockwise direction about $\bdry A_i$, we either turn to the left at a vertex giving a convex corner, or we turn to the right at a vertex giving a concave corner.
 Figure~\ref{fig:ribbon-exterior} shows such a region $A_i$, with a concave corner at vertex $v_{i5}$.